heamabc/Machine-Learning-on-Futures/README.txt

 Strategy:
   In this project, I would use machine learning model to predict 37 commodity futures price with features mentioned above.

-  Reasoning for data engineering:
+  Operation and reasoning for data engineering:
 	  I assume that there is some relationship between the features and the price movement.
 	  However, Raw data is not enough to predict price movement.
 I assume that relationship of trend or reversal of price with a periodic features is existed.
 Therefore, All features are calculated in several period, Eg, 5 days, 10 days.
 	  Label is defined as two classes.
 If price has increased, marked as positive, else, marked as negativel.

-  Reasoning for Machine learning process:
+  Operation and reasoning for Machine learning process:
 	  Use one year data as training set, 20 days data as test set.
-The prediction is rolling, using a non-enchore walk forward method to predict futures price.
-  The reason for walk forward method is that the relationship between features and label may be changed in different timeframe.
+The prediction is rolling, For any given date, if there is 5 features data available, the machine learning process will be initiated using a non-enchore walk forward method to predict futures price. (ie. the training set will be fixed in length) The reason for walk forward method is that the relationship between features and label may be changed in different timeframe.
 	  Optimize and train the model in every step of the walk forward to ensure high quality of prediction.
-Cross validation is included in the optimization and training process to prevent overfitting.
+Cross validation is included to perform optimization.
+	  Only optimize the depth of tree.
+(From emperical testing, the best depth of tree fluctuates a lot.)

   	Currently, only xgboost is used as leaning machine.
 It is becauseXgboost usually has high performance in classification task.

 Vision Board:
   More data engineering to increase relationship between features and label (clipping, better outlier detection, pca)